ArchiLabs Logo

 “Before Dynamo, automating Revit meant writing C# or Python code and knowing the Revit API inside-out.
 Dynamo lowered the barrier some – you no longer had to be a coding magician for basic tasks – but it’s still not an out-of-the-box solution for the average architect.” (archilabs.ai) (archilabs.ai)

 The result is that many BIM teams either struggle with warnings in silence or put the burden on a select “BIM wizard” in the office who can script.
-Even free tools like pyRevit – which allows creating custom Revit add-ins using Python – require coding knowledge and continual maintenance as projects evolve (archilabs.ai) (archilabs.ai).
+Even free tools like pyRevit – which allows building custom Python automations – require coding knowledge and continual maintenance as projects evolve (archilabs.ai) (archilabs.ai).
 There have been some third-party plugins focused on warnings management (for instance, Ideate’s Warnings Manager or Archilizer’s visualization tool (forums.autodesk.com)), which improve how you can view and sort warnings.
 Yet, even these tools typically stop short of automatically fixing the issues – you still have to decide and execute the resolution for each warning.
 In summary, maintaining model health by hand (or with basic scripts) is time-consuming, requires specialized skill, and is easy to procrastinate.
 This is where AI is about to change the game.

 AI to the Rescue: Introducing the BIM Co-Pilot